abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/min.c
 /a/b/c/d/e/f/g/max.c

-if such the last two do exist
+if such the last two exist